RohitShah1706/Vercel-Clone-V1/README.md

 TODO: build a Github app to install on user's repositories directly: https://medium.com/swlh/building-the-first-github-app-3ea67a76c19a
 TODO: add routes to get decrypted values of envVars, update, delete, add new envVars etc.
+TODO: shift to using projectId instead of deploymentId while storing in S3
 TODO: document why used Apache Kafka over RabbitMQ
 Resources: